Career Planning

 Types of Trade School Programs

-There are a wide variety of careers that students can choose from at trade school.
+There are a wide variety of careers that students can choose from in trade school.
 There are mechanical, health care, and cosmetology courses, just to name a few.
 While students can go to trade school not knowing exactly that they’ll do, it’s best to have a general interest.
 Because classes are highly specialized, students will learn everything they need to perform a job within this field at an accelerated pace.

 Mechanical Trades